My name is Glenn Wolsey (pronounced Wool-Z) and I live in the beautiful country of New Zealand.

-Accompanying me in my pocket at any time I expect to remain dry, is the 32GB iPhone 5S in Gold.
-Most of the time my 16GB Retina iPad mini isn't too far out of reach.
-I listen to music with the aesthetically beautiful aluminium and leather Beats Executive noise-cancelling headphones.
+Accompanying me in my pocket at any time I expect to remain dry, is the 128GB iPhone 6 Plus in Silver.
+I listen to music with the aesthetically beautiful aluminium Beats Studio Wireless noise-cancelling headphones.

 In the living room, I've got a 1080p Apple TV hooked up to a 50" Samsung Smart LED TV.
 I send video content via AirPlay to the Apple TV using Beamer.

 My favourite micro-fibre cleaning cloths are scattered in various spots around my house to keep the screens on my devices clear of fingerprints.